George Brown (financier): Early life

-Brown was born on August 17, 1787, in Ballymena in County Antrim, Northern Ireland.
+Brown was born on August 17, 1787, in Ballymena in County Antrim, Kingdom of Ireland.
 He was the second son of banker Alexander Brown (1764–1834) and Grace (née Davison) Brown (1759–1843).
 His elder brother was William Brown (who later became the 1st Baronet of Richmond Hill) and his younger brothers were John Brown and James Brown.

 He emigrated from Ulster to Baltimore, Maryland, at the age of 15 in 1802.

 Career

 Brown served as a private in Capt.
 Henry Thompson's First Baltimore Horse Artillery (aka Capt.
-Thompson's Co of Cavalry, MD Militia) which defended Baltimore from the British attack during the War of 1812 at the Battle of Baltimore with its Bombardment of Fort McHenry, the Battle of North Point in the southeastern reaches of surrounding, then rural Baltimore County on the Patapsco Neck peninsula, and the stand-off at Loudenschlager's Hill/Hampstead Hill (now Patterson Park) in East Baltimore, on September 12-13-14, 1814.
+Thompson's Co of Cavalry, MD Militia) defended Baltimore from the British attack during the War of 1812 at the Battle of Baltimore with its Bombardment of Fort McHenry, the Battle of North Point in the southeastern reaches of surrounding, then rural Baltimore County on the Patapsco Neck peninsula, and the stand-off at Loudenschlager's Hill/Hampstead Hill (now Patterson Park) in East Baltimore, on September 12-13-14, 1814.
 Brown was also the personal guard of Maj.
 Gen. Samuel Smith, commander of the 3rd Division.

 In 1834, after the failure of the Bank of Maryland, thousands of citizens rioted in what became known as the Baltimore bank riot.
 Brown joined up with Capt.
 Henry Thompson again as a First lieutenant in the City Horse Guards, which were formed in October 1835.

 Banking career

 Brown joined his father in the family business, Alex.
-Brown & Sons, which became one of the leading investment banks of the U.S. in the nineteenth century.
+Brown & Sons, which became one of the leading investment banks in the U.S. in the nineteenth century.
 His father had started the business in 1800 importing Irish linen and exporting cotton and tobacco back to Britain and was also instrumental in the Second Bank of the United States.
-As his elder brother, a Liberal Member of Parliament, had founded of the banking-house of Brown, Shipley & Co., George succeeded his father as head of Alex.
+As his elder brother, a Liberal Member of Parliament, had founded the banking house of Brown, Shipley & Co., George succeeded his father as head of Alex.
 Brown & Sons upon his death in 1834.

 In 1818, George partnered with his younger brother John in starting the firm of Brown Bros. & Co. in Philadelphia, Pennsylvania.
 His youngest brother James opened an affiliate in New York City in 1825 under the name Brown Brothers, and another in Boston in 1845.
 These firms were later merged under the name Brown Bros. & Co. and James's son, John Crosby Brown became a driving force for growth, making Wall Street in New York the center for operations and seeing the bank become major lenders to the textile, commodities, and transportation industries.
 In 1931, the firm merged with Harriman Brothers & Company to form Brown Brothers Harriman & Co., which today is the oldest, and one of the largest, private banks in the United States.

 In 1827, when bad management almost reduced the Mechanics Bank, of which he was the principal founder, to insolvency, Brown stepped in to become its president, and turned the bank around in a short time.